 6.1.2 Functional Description

 In this solution it is assumed that a network slice instance may be associated with multiple S-NSSAIs in the PLMN, and each S-NSSAI may use different network resources.
 The AMF, SMF and UPF is configured with which S-NSSAIs are associated with the network slice instance.
 When the UE establishes PDU session it determines the requested S-NSSAI based on the URSP rules.
 The PDU Session is initially associated with this requested S-NSSAI.
-When this requested S-NSSAI become congest, the network may associate the PDU session with an additional S-NSSAI which can be associated with the network slice instance.
+When this requested S-NSSAI become congested in the area of interest, the network may associate the PDU session with an additional S-NSSAI which can be associated with the network slice instance and is not congested in this area.
+The network then notifies the NG-RAN to allocate radio resource of this additional S-NSSAI for the PDU session, instead of original requested S-NSSAI.
 After the S-NSSAI congestion is mitigated, the network may remove the additional S-NSSAI of the PDU Session.

+The AMF may determine the S-NSSAI is congested in the area of interest and the impacted PDU sessions based on the load level information or service experience for a Network Slice or network slice instance provided by the NWDAF.

-When the AMF determines to associate the PDU session with an additional S-NSSAI, it provides the additional S-NSSAI to SMF.
-The SMF uses this additional S-NSSAI in the N2 information and send it to NG-RAN.
-The SMF may also send the additional S-NSSAI to the UPF.This additional S-NSSAI is not provided to the UE, so from UE perspective the PDU session is still associated with the original requested S-NSSAI and therefore no impact on the UE side.
-Since the PDU session is still associated with the original S-NSSAI, the anchor SMF/UPF and the IP address is not changed so service continuity is ensured.
+When the AMF determines to associate the PDU session with an additional S-NSSAI, and if there is an I-SMF, the AMF provides the additional S-NSSAI to the I-SMF and the I-SMF provides the additional S-NSSAI to the SMF.
+If there is no I-SMF, the AMF provides the additional S-NSSAI to SMF.
+The I-SMF/SMF uses this additional S-NSSAI in the N2 information and send it to NG-RAN.
+The I-SMF/SMF may also send the additional S-NSSAI to the UPF.This additional S-NSSAI is not provided to the UE, so from UE perspective the PDU session is still associated with the original requested S-NSSAI and therefore no impact on the UE side.
+Since the PDU session is still associated with the original requested S-NSSAI, the anchor SMF/UPF and the IP address is not changed so service continuity is ensured.

+NOTE 1: From RAN perspective, the PDU session is only associated with the additional S-NSSAI

 For PDU Session with home routed scenario, the AMF may determine to associate this PDU session with additional S-NSSAI in the VPLMN.
 The AMF doesn't update the slice mapping between VPLMN and HPLMN in the UE.

-NOTE: When the AMF detects that the original requested S-NSSAI is not congested, the AMF may remove the additional S-NSSAI associated with the PDU session.6.1.3 Procedures
+NOTE 2: When the AMF detects that the original requested S-NSSAI is not congestd, the AMF may remove the additional S-NSSAI associated with the PDU session.

+During PDU Session establishment procedure, if the requested S-NSSAI is congested in this area, the AMF may also determine to associate the additional S-NSSAI with the PDU session.

+6.1.3 Procedures

+6.1.3.1 Additional S-NSSAI handling during Handover Procedure

 The target AMF is configured that both S-NSSAI#1 and S-NSSAI#2 are associated with one network slice instance.

-Figure 6.1.3-1: Procedure
+Figure 6.1.3.1-1: Additional S-NSSAI handling during Handover Procedure